Travis Breese

 About Travis

-I am originally from Southern California, but decided to leave home and move to the middle of the country in 2015 to pursue a career in journalism at the University of Missouri.
-My time at Mizzou gave me a foundation of journalistic principles I still rely on every day.
+My news journey began in 2015, when I decided to leave my home in San Diego to pursue a degree in journalism at the University of Missouri.
+My time at Mizzou gave me hands-on experience and a foundation of journalistic principles I still rely on every day.

 UPS flight 2976